revoltez/Blocksharp/README.md

 - kubernetes, minikube must be installed to test locally

 # project structure
-there are two apps and one library shared between the the two apps,
-- the first is the Blockchain app which is in the PBFT folder
+- the PBFT folder represents the consensus engine

-- the second app is the server app which is in the startupserver folder
+- startupserver folder (acts as bootstrap node, used to easily connect validators)

-- the library that is used between the two apps is in the BlockchainTypes folder
+- BlockchainTypes folder: a library that groups all the used types in this project.

 - kubernetesconfigs is a folder that contains few shell scripts to automate the building process
 # Actor hierarchy